s-arora-1987/sawyer_irl_project/README.md

           git clone --branch release-5.2.0 https://github.com/RethinkRobotics/intera_common.git

-   - Do a catkin_make at this point.
+   - cd into catkin_ws and do a catkin_make at this point.
 This will generate the intera custom messages that the following packages use.

           git clone --branch release-5.2.0 https://github.com/thinclab/sawyer_moveit.git